 Diverse metropolis: Ways to contribute

-Is your residential project subject to the By-law for a Diverse Metropolis?
+Does the By-law for a Diverse Metropolis apply to your residential project?
 Your contribution to Montréal’s supply of social, affordable and family housing can take a number of forms.

 The expected contributions, as well as the possible methods of contribution, vary depending on the location and scope of the project.
-They will be the subject of an agreement with the City, the terms of which will be determined based on the specific details of each project.
+They will be detailed in an agreement with the City and determined based on the specificities of each project.

 Non-market housing component

-- The sale of an immovable in the form of vacant land, a turnkey project or a fixed-price design-build project.
-For the sale of vacant land, you will receive financial compensation, calculated based on the buildable potential of the transferred land (minimum of approximately 2,700 m2) and the area in which it is located.
-The costs associated with the construction of a turnkey or design-build project are typically offset with subsidies.
-To sign an agreement with the city, please contact the Service de l’habitation at [email protected]
+- The sale of an immovable in the form of vacant land, a turnkey project or a fixed-price design-build project: For the sale of vacant land, you will receive financial compensation, calculated based on the buildable potential of the transferred land (minimum of approximately 2,700 m2) and the area in which it is located.
+The costs associated with the construction of a turnkey or design-build project are typically offset with government subsidies.
+To sign an agreement with the city, please contact the Service de la stratégie immobilière et de l’habitation at [email protected]

 - A financial contribution: The contribution varies according to the size of the project and the area in which it is located.